tk3369/LoggingFacilities.jl/README.md

        end
 [ Info: Iteration #1                             x=0.9901128795 y=0.7439288248
 [ Info: Iteration #2                             x=0.7326098234 y=0.9881316083
-[ Info: Iteration #3                             x=0.105060163 y=0.2100138712
+[ Info: Iteration #3                             x=0.1050601631 y=0.2100138712
 [ Info: Iteration #4                             x=0.2812764292 y=0.0242226631
 ```

-## How to transform your log records?
+## Creating your own transformer logger...

-This package gives you facilities to do all of the above easily.
-There are 3 main
-concepts:
+This is the whole reason why this package exists! :-)

+There are 4 main operations in a transformer:

 1. Inject - add data to the log record at either `message` or `kwargs` location.
-2. Migrate - move data between `level`, `message`, and `kwargs`.
+2. Migrate - move data between `level`, `message`, or `kwargs`.
-3. Remove - delete data from anywhere in the log record
+3. Mutate - mutate data in `level`, `message`, or `kwargs`
+4. Remove - empty out `message` or remove all elements in `kwargs`.

 Examples: